Anxiety and Your Sense of Control

 - Identify where you can choose to let go.
 Pay attention to your what-ifs, worries, and fears.
 Identify specific things you can do to downsize your worry list and increase your sense of control.

-- Practice Shenpa.
-Shenpa is a Buddhist concept that involves letting go, distancing ourselves from a thought, feeling, or person/event in the outside world.
-Buddhists describe it as being hooked.
+- No more shenpa.
+Shenpa is a Buddhist concept for getting hooked by problematic thoughts or situations.
 That's apt.
 Anxiety and its symptoms hook us.
 Fear hooks us.
 Worry hooks us.
-When we're being hooked, we feel powerless.
+When we're hooked, we feel powerless.
 Anxiety, it seems, is being done to us, and we have no sense of control over being hooked by something or someone.
 However, we're not powerless.
-When we notice ourselves feeling anxious and tense, we can pause and look at why we're hooked.
+When we notice ourselves hooked and feeling anxious and tense, we can pause and look at why we're hooked.
 What has reeled us in?
-That knowledge can help us reduce the racing thoughts of anxiety and regain a sense of control over our own thoughts and emotions.
+That knowledge leads to letting go, distancing ourselves from a thought, feeling, or person/event in the outside world.
+Releasing ourselves from the hook can help us reduce the racing thoughts of anxiety and regain a sense of control over our own thoughts and emotions.

 We don't have to remain passive victims of anxiety, at its mercy with no control.
 We can gain power.
 We can increase our sense of control over anxiety.